Quantum Field Theory: Lecture Log

 Deriving the LSZ reduction formula: The x0i→±∞ limits in the coordinate space leading to the on-shell poles in the momentum space; residues and matrix elements of fewer fields; multiple poles and asymptotic |in⟩ and ⟨out| states; the physical S-matrix elements ⟨out|S|in⟩.

-Maybe begin the counterterm perturbation theory: ℒbare=ℒphysical+counterterms; Feynman rules for the counterterms; adjusting δZ, δm, and δλ order by order in λ.
+Counterterm perturbation theory: ℒbare=ℒphysical+counterterms; Feynman rules for the counterterms; adjusting δZ, δm, and δλ order by order in λ; theorem: all divergences are canceled by the δZ, δm, and δλ.

 Grand Unification (II): proton decay; fermion masses and GUT multiplet(s) for the SM Higgs; double-triplet problem; issues in SUSY GUTs.